Holy cow! DIY: Painted Kitchen Cabinet Makeover

 I’ve linked up all the supplies I used!
 You can find them by just clicking through ! (affiliate links also listed below!)

 Once we got everything cleaned and prepped, GUESS WHAT!
 I got the flu!
 Yes, the flu!
 I was miserable but I forged onward!
 Nothing was going to stop me from FINALLY getting this project done!
+Not to mention my kitchen was already tore apart!
 Fun story, (well, not really) A few years ago, when we were renters, we painted our kitchen cabinets at our apartment.
 AND WOULD YOU KNOW…… FLU then too!
 What is it with me and the flu and kitchen projects!
-Between the fever I painted!
+Between the fever relief, I painted!
 Is what it is!
 But I am a persistent person I guess!
 Nothing will stop me!

 We have a 8 foot farmhouse table, and my husband got extra clever (yeah, he has good ideas sometimes too, SHHH) He got one of our twin fitted sheets and put it over our table to protect it.
 CLEVER RIGHT!
 That’s a free bonus lol!
 Note that we left the hinges on the cabinet doors so that I could prop the doors up on them when I painted.
 In the photo on the left the doors are upside down, I did flip the hinges then flip the doors over to paint.
 Note that our kitchen without doors looks like we have serious case of hoarding and zero organization.
 Be prepared for your kitchen to be a total disaster while you DIY your project.
 But that part is motivating I guess, sorta ensures you get the job done!

 I DID NOT SAND, or PRIME!
 I never sand down or prime when I paint.
 I have been painting long enough to have “super tricks” so that I do not have to use extra product or time to sand or prime!